Conway Twitty songs livened up the local watering hole's jukebox across parts of five decades and a whopping 40 No. 1 country singles.

 9. "That's My Job"

 Twitty adapted to changing times without abandoning his core audience, sustaining his relevance for decades.
-He continued defining the charts, and his own vast legacy, well into the late 1980’s with hits like this 1987 single.
-It suited country radio’s need for the next new thing, while maintaining key elements of Twitty’s classic sound.
+He continued defining the charts, and his own vast legacy, well into the late 1980s with hits like "I Don't Know a Thing About Love (The Moon Song)," "Rest Your Love on Me," "She's Got a Single Thing in Mind," "Somebody's Needin' Somebody" and this 1987 single.
+It suited country radio's need for the next new thing while maintaining key elements of Twitty's classic sound.

 8. "Linda On My Mind"

 Some of the greatest country songs of the 1970's deal with the l-u-s-t that usually fuels a d-i-v-o-r-c-e.
 Twitty's cool confidence made him as good a purveyor of sinning in one's heart as Charlie Rich, Freddie Hart or anyone else, as heard in this honky tonk-inspired hit.